CJohnDesign/resume-site.md/README.md

 **Built with ❤️ for the Bolt.new Hackathon**

-*Transform your career story into a professional website through the power of conversation and AI.*
+*Transform your career story into professional website instructions through the power of conversation and AI, then bring them to life with Bolt.new.*